davidkim10/mcp-event-manager/readme.txt

 == Frequently Asked Questions ==

-= How do I set up a workshop or webinar? =

-Go to the settings page and add your workshops or webinars.

-= How do I display the registration form? =
+= How do I use this with Contact Form 7? =

-Use the generated shortcodes found in the each dashboard for workshops and webinars.
+Use the mcp_utils and initialize the shortcodes.
+Developer documentation can be found on the settings page.

 == Changelog ==